Last Updated on February 18, 2022.

-You select which track´s signal you want to send to this effects bus, which is the processed signal.
-This processed signal returns to the output of the recording software, where it mixes with the direct signal of the track.
+For Send effects you usually set them up in Bus, then you select which track´s signal you want to send to this effects bus.
+This processed signal then returns to the output of the recording software, where it mixes with the direct signal of the track.

 The SEND effect doesn’t change the signal of the original track, it creates a parallel signal path which then blends with the original dry signal.